Keep The Mood Merry & Encourage Responsible Drinking

 How to refuse a customer

-When you decide that someone has had enough to drink and you do not wish to serve them, you should take the following steps:
+Here are some responsible drinking tips for when you decide that someone has had too much and you do not wish to serve them.
+Take the following steps:

 - Inform your manager or another member of staff that you’re about to refuse to serve a customer – that way you have support